usnistgov/dioptra/docs/source/user-guide/entry-points.rst

 Dioptra derives its modularity in part by establishing a convention for how to compose new entry points.
 The convention is identifying related units of work, for example applying one out of many evasion attacks to generate a batch of adversarial images, and then ensuring they are interchangeable with one another by implementing the corresponding executable scripts to share a common set of inputs and outputs.
 This guided the construction of all the example experiments distributed as part of this project.
-The SDK library and the task plugins system are both provided to help Testbed users apply this convention to their own experiments.
+The :term:`SDK` library and the task plugins system are both provided to help Testbed users apply this convention to their own experiments.

 .. note::

    This particular usage for the term *entry point* `originates with the MLFlow library <https://mlflow.org/docs/latest/projects.html#overview>`_, and we have adopted for this project since Dioptra uses MLFlow_ on the backend to provide job tracking capabilities.

-Each implementation of a Testbed entry point requires, at minimum, two separate files, a YAML formatted ``MLproject`` file, and an executable Python script that can set its internal parameters via command-line options (e.g. :py:mod:`argparse` and :py:mod:`click`).
+Each implementation of a Testbed entry point requires, at minimum, two separate files, a :term:`YAML` formatted ``MLproject`` file, and an executable Python script that can set its internal parameters via command-line options (e.g. :py:mod:`argparse` and :py:mod:`click`).
 These files are the topics of the following sections.

 MLproject Specifications
 ------------------------

-As was mentioned before, the ``MLproject`` file is a plain text file in YAML syntax that declares an entry point's executable command and its available parameters.
+As was mentioned before, the ``MLproject`` file is a plain text file in :term:`YAML` syntax that declares an entry point's executable command and its available parameters.
 An example of an ``MLproject`` file is below,

 .. code-block:: yaml